 Well hello there, and welcome to adventure!

-I’ve made nine text adventures.
-They all work on Windows, Linux and OS X.
+I’ve made nine text adventures!
+All of them work on Windows, Linux and OS X.

 To play these games, you just need an interpreter program.
 I recommend Hugor for Windows, Linux or Mac – Intel or PowerPC.